 Angelica notes they want to explore the mother-son relationship and hope that he can make more appearances in the season, as Ainsley points out their characters have a lot to work out after all these years, and Frost excuses himself.

-Ian comes to see Frost after, and Frost tells him he’s going to walk from the reboot.
+Ian comes to see Frost after, and Frost tells him he’s going to walk away from the reboot.
 He opens up to his friend about his history with Ainsley and apologizes to Ian, as he knows what this means for him as he confesses that seeing her brought him back to where he was when he was a kid, and he can’t do that to himself again.
 Ian is more than understanding as he embraces his friend.

 After the meeting, Frost goes to see his parents, and his mom questions his decision to exit the reboot as he assures them he’ll find another way to pay for the treatment.
 His dad sends Frost’s mom away and asks what happened.
-His father asks if this has to do with his girlfriend, as women don’t like when their boyfriend starts spending time with their ex, revealing he knew about Ainsley.
+His father asks if this has to do with his girlfriend, as women don’t like it when their boyfriend starts spending time with their ex, revealing he knew about Ainsley.

 Frost confronts him about knowing and not protecting him.
 He mentions that he was a kid who was forced to be a parent to two blood-sucking vampires as his dad turns things around, saying Frost always plays the victim card.
 Frost points out it’s not supposed to be his job to take care of him; it was his father’s job to protect him from an adult who was taking advantage of him.
 That’s when his mom walks in the room and asks what they were talking about, hinting she was not aware of the truth like Frost’s father was.